Formally Verifying Deep Reinforcement Learning Controllers with Lyapunov Barrier Certificates: Related Work

 \subsubsection{Formal Verification of Neural Certificates}

 Recent methods have leveraged neural networks as verifiable models of these control certificates, forming a class of \textit{neural certificate} approaches~\cite{dawson2023safe}.
-For a fixed controller,~\cite{Spencer2018} distills the problem into solving binary classification with neural networks, but the method is limited to polynomial systems and only obtains a region of attraction.
+For a fixed controller,~\cite{Spencer2018} distills the problem into solving binary classification with neural networks, but the method is limited to polynomial systems and only obtains a region of attraction, making it incompatible with most RWA problems, which have a predefined goal region.

 In~\cite{abate2020formal,ahmed2020automated}, SMT solvers are employed to check whether a certificate for a specific controller satisfies the Lyapunov conditions and, if not, to return counterexamples which can be used to retrain the neural certificate.
 A similar approach can be used for Barrier conditions~\cite{peruffo2021automated}.
 In~\cite{abate2021fossil, edwards2023fossil}, the Fossil tool is introduced, which combines these methods.
 In~\cite{abate2024safe}, Fossil is used to generate training examples for barrier certificates which are used to construct overapproximations of safe reach sets.
 However, these methods require verifying all constraints in the certificate for the entirety of the relevant state space --- a task which can be computationally prohibitive (as we show in Section~\ref{sec:evaluation}).